Do migrating secondaries give you migraines?

 The good news and the not-so-bad news.

-Fortunately, it turns out that repacking a master dataset is a very efficient operation.
-Smart repacking of a master dataset takes only slightly longer than an optimized serial dataset scan.
+Fortunately, it turns out that repacking a master dataset is a very efficient operation (when we compare it to the complexities of repacking a detail dataset).
+Smart repacking of a master dataset takes only slightly longer than an optimized serial dataset scan!

 Back to Adager